geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 ##### **Flata** [[00:20:30](https://www.youtube.com/watch?v=-ayeO_SKx70&t=1230)]
 Yeah.
-Also, I was going to say the non-beam runs for both AM and AMD, if I remember correctly, they are stable.
+Also, I was going to say the non-BEAM runs for both AM and AMD, if I remember correctly, they are stable.
-So obviously not going to be as fast as we wanted it to be, but we at least know the baseline of the non-beam runs are fine.
+So obviously not going to be as fast as we wanted it to be, but we at least know the baseline of the non-BEAM runs are fine.

 ##### **Chenyu** [[00:20:51](https://www.youtube.com/watch?v=-ayeO_SKx70&t=1251)]
 Yeah, I mean, even if I said whatever time, we still want to give a representable, good enough time.
 So I think what you can do is I'll check post-processing, but you probably know more than me at this point.
 See what error can be run on device instead of NumPy and stuff.
 And also, we need to start preparing the logging.
-I have a comment on your init mlperf thing.
+I have a comment on your init MLPerf thing.
 But other than that, we also need to do some logging, because you only know the logging are correct after you have a full run.
 And we need logging to be correct.
 That's also important for us to make a run.